crearo/dawebmail/README.md

 ## Overview

-DAWebmail is an application developed Zimbra Webmail users.
+DAWebmail is an application developed for Zimbra Webmail users.
 This is the first exclusive Zimbra Webmail client for Android - Zimbra doesn't have an application of its own.

 DAWebmail is currently being tested and used extensively in [DA-IICT](https://webmail.daiict.ac.in/).
 The application has 1000 active users within the university.
 The application can be used by any organization that uses Zimbra as their email service, by changing a minimal number of Strings and URLs in the app configuration files.